The Nanny: Crew

 Most of the early episodes of The Nanny were shot in front of a live studio audience on Stage 6 at the Culver Studios.
-During later seasons the taping was no longer performed before an audience due to the complexities of the fantasy sequences, costume changes, etc. On Mondays, the cast went through the script as a table read.
+On Mondays, the cast went through the script as a table read.
 On Tuesdays and Wednesdays, they rehearsed before the series' producers and executives.
-And, on Thursdays and Fridays, the series was shot using a multi-camera set up in front of a live studio audience.
+And, on Thursdays and Fridays, the series was shot using a multi-camera set-up in front of a live studio audience.
+During later seasons the taping was no longer performed before an audience due to the complexities of the fantasy sequences, costume changes, etc.

 Nearly 100 crew members were involved in the shooting of a single episode.
 Although Drescher, Fraser, Jacobson and Sternin, the show's only executive producers for the first four seasons, coordinated "pretty much everything" at the beginning, according to Sternin, they eventually found their niche and in the following years, Drescher and Sternin decided to focus on writing story outlines, while Jacobson presided over the writing team, and Fraser observed the run-throughs.
-The four of them were later joined by Frank Lombardi, Caryn Lucas and Diane Wilk, who served as the series' executive producer throughout the fifth and sixth season respectively.
+The four of them were later joined by Frank Lombardi, Caryn Lucas and Diane Wilk, who served as the series' executive producers throughout the fifth and sixth seasons.

 Professional laughers

 Stemming from a home invasion and attack she experienced in 1985, Fran Drescher requested the show to provide prescreened audiences, based upon her fear of having random strangers invited to the productions.
 The show hired Central Casting to gather a cast of "laughers" who would be recorded during taping.
 The audio track of the laughers would then be added to the episodes in post-production.
-Casting director Lisette St. Claire became the world's first "laugher wrangler" for this new type of service, which would continue to be used on other shows.
+Casting director Lisette St. Claire became the world's first "laugher wrangler" for this new type of service.